-However, until nowadays, this issue seems not to get a sufficient attention from stakeholders (policy makers, parents, teachers, and society).
+However, until recently, this issue seems not to have gained sufficient attention from stakeholders (policy makers, parents, teachers, and society).
 Some factors were investigated in the current studies related to CT and HOTS.
 Setyarini (2016) identified some teachers’ challenges in teaching and promoting CT such as difficulties, lack of experience, low beliefs and insufficient teaching sources and supports.
-Teachers claimed that they had no ideas how to promote CT in the language learning.
+Teachers claimed that they had no ideas of how to promote CT in the language learning.
 Learning strategies were considered as one of teaching difficulties since they were difficult to get appropriate model for teachers who have successfully implemented CT-based learning.
 Some other teachers recognised it difficult particularly in assessing the students through using ordinary scoring practices in the test.
 In other words, they considered that CT assessment was not a standardized one since there was not a single answer as their reference (Setyarini, 2016).
 In addition, the teachers were considered to be so pessimistic to promote the students’ CT since they cannot communicate well in the target language, as the consequence, the students found it difficult to share ideas, reasons, and arguments (Setyarini et al., 2018).
 It automatically led to misconceptions in teaching CT which was overlapped with the teaching of language skills.
 The teachers assumed that accommodating students to think critically was complicated.
 These problems implied that the teachers still have low beliefs in the urgency and essentials of CT in language learning and misconception about its principles (Setyarini et al., 2018).

 To prove the importance of CT to be taught to students, some studies have been conducted by some scholars.
-Yen & Halili (2015) highlighted that CT aimed to shape students’ habits since they gained more exposures of being critical during their learning.
-Hidayat, Gustine, & Setyarini (2020) investigated that critical thinking should be integrated in the language learning since the students were accustomed to giving their perspectives, comments, and arguments directed to support the social justices.
+Yen and Halili (2015) highlighted that CT aimed to shape students’ habits since they gained more exposures of being critical during their learning.
+Hidayat, Gustine, and Setyarini (2020) investigated that critical thinking should be integrated in the language learning since the students were accustomed to giving their perspectives, comments, and arguments directed to support the social justices.
 By doing so, later on, the students possessed more social awareness.
-In line with this, Setyarini & Narita (2017) claimed that teachers’ strategies had an important role in framing students’ critical thinking.
+In line with this, Setyarini and Narita (2017) claimed that teachers’ strategies had an important role in framing students’ critical thinking.
 Various strategies have been implemented by teachers to teach English to students.
 However, the strategies that have been implemented so far are not integrated with critical thinking skills.
 These skills are considered important by students to deal with increasingly complex problems requiring the students to appropriately handle the problems (Yen & Halili, 2015).
 For this reason, critical thinking skills do not only teach students to identify problems and find solutions (Sanpatchayapong, 2013), but also make right decisions to critically solve problems through analysis, evaluation, and determination (Larson & Miller, 2011).